Seth Jones Game Preview: Blackhawks vs. Golden Knights

 Jones Stats vs. the Golden Knights

-- The Golden Knights have conceded eight goals in total (just 1.6 per game), the fifth-fewest allowed in the league.
+- The Golden Knights have conceded 13 goals in total (only 1.9 per game), which ranks second in the NHL for fewest goals allowed.

 |2023-2024 Season